datastructures-js/priority-queue/README.md

 ```

 ### Construction
 The constructor can accept a callback to get the priority from the queued element.
-If not passed, the priortiy can be passed with `.enqueue`.
+If not passed, the priortiy should be passed with `.enqueue`.

 #### Example
 ```js